aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/advanced-slide-animations-aspose-slides-java/_index.md

 }
 ```

-### Feature 3: Changing After Animation Type to 'Hide on Next Mouse Click'
+### Feature 3: Changing After Animation Type to “Hide on Next Mouse Click”

 #### Overview
-Enhance user interaction by setting animations that hide after a mouse click.
-This feature helps make your presentation more interactive.
+Hide an object after the next mouse click to keep the audience’s focus on new content.

-##### Step-by-Step Implementation
+#### Step‑by‑Step Implementation
 **Change Animation Effect**
 ```java
 import com.aspose.slides.*;